LookingForOwls/red-evenbetter/README.md

 ## Bugs and feature requests

-If you have any issues using the script, or would like to suggest a feature, please use the issue tracker on the parent fork of this project available [here](https://github.com/MattRob1nson/REDBetter/).
-This was meant as quick fork of that project to fulfill a simple need.
+If you have any issues using the script, or would like to suggest a feature, please use the issue tracker but do not expect a quick response.